open-telemetry/opentelemetry-dotnet/docs/logs/getting-started-console/README.md

 Copy the [FoodSupplyLogs.cs](./FoodSupplyLogs.cs) and [Program.cs](./Program.cs)
 files to the project folder.

-Run the application (using `dotnet run`) and you should see the log output on the console:
+Run the application again (using `dotnet run`) and you should see the log output on the console.

 ```text
 LogRecord.Timestamp:               2023-08-03T22:53:51.0194130Z